-The AODV simulation parameters used are the same as in [1] except the active route timeout which was set to 3 seconds [8], the TORA parameters we used are similar to those in [2]; moreover, the OLSR parameters we used are similar to those in [2]; OLSR's Hello interval and TC interval were set to 2 and 5 seconds respectively, its neighbor hold time was 6 seconds, and entries in topology table expire after 15 seconds.
-When we run AODV simulation then speed and results are improved by active route timeout, Hello interval and allowed Hello loss values.
-These reduced FTP download and upload response times.
-As now the routes expire only after 30 seconds rather than 3 seconds.
-Also gratuitous reply and increased time to live (TTL) start values reduce route discovery frequency.
-Less routing traffic is generated because of increased Hello time interval for periodic Hello broadcasts and results in less congestion in wireless network.
-In OLSR scenario the mobile nodes in the network are grouped in clusters and each cluster of mobile nodes has MPR.
-The transmission range is 300 meters so that one hop is required for communication for the MN at other ends of the network.
-Mobile node in centre cluster can be accessed easily than nodes near boundary clusters.
-The willingness parameters for MPR are chosen to reduce the number of MPRs.
 If the willingness attribute are already set for some specific MNs then those nodes can guaranteed to be selected as MPR.
 The MPRs that are selected in each cluster are the MNs which have high willingness parameter.
 In that case all mobile nodes in wireless network have part of information about network topology and chosen MPR.
 When mobile nodes receive new topology information then MPRs are selected again and finally move towards stable state.
 We have five clusters each having its own five MPRs that move towards stable state.
 MPR mobile nodes in the network send topology control messages periodically.
 The numbers of MPR in network are directly proportional to the number of TC traffic sent.
 Each MN sends periodically Hello messages in the network that consists of list of neighbors and node movement's changes.
-When the number of neighbors for each mobile node decreases then the nodes in centre cluster moves away as a result the size of each hello message reduces [7].
+When number of neighbors for each mobile node decreases in network.
+Therefore, the mobile nodes in centre cluster moves away; it results in the size of each hello message reduction [7].

-There have been previous papers [2, 3, 6, 8, and 10] to provide a comparative analysis of routing protocols for ad hoc networks, although those simulations used substantially different input parameters than ours.
-Yet, there has been no comprehensive comparison study done to compare the performance based on categories of routing protocols, which are reactive, proactive and hybrid routing protocols.
+There have been previous papers [2,3,6,8 and 10] to provide a comparative analysis of routing protocols for ad hoc networks, although those simulations used substantially different input parameters than ours.
+Yet, there has been no comprehensive evaluation study done to compare the performance based on categories of routing protocols, which are reactive, proactive and hybrid routing protocols.
 Specifically, the total simulation time was 900 seconds over which the performance statistics are collected.
 Another important difference between our study and previous studies was that we aim to evaluate the varying state behavior of routing protocols from different categories.